OpenEnroth/OpenEnroth/HACKING.md

 For the C++ code we are following the [Google C++ Style Guide](http://google.github.io/styleguide/cppguide.html).<br />
 Source code is automatically checked against it, and Pull Request will fail if you don't follow it.<br />
 For style check on Windows platform, you can use [Visual Studio Code cpplint plugin](https://marketplace.visualstudio.com/items?itemName=mine.cpplint).

+In visual studio, style can be checked (Python requred).
+Go to Solution Explorer->Change Views->CMake targets Right click and build check_style, errors will be listed in output